Andyyces/GIS-3rd-assignment/project_management.md

 - ~~Think of how you can use your data at best for this analysis.~~

 ### Step 3 - Wrangle the data and produce a nice descriptive statistics table/figure
-- Clean your data for your analysis framework
+- Clean your data for your analysis framework @Andrea @ Ling
-- Write down the data description and produce on table/figure to describe the data
+- Write down the data description and produce on table/figure to describe the data LATER
 ### Step 4 - Run the analysis and discuss the results
-- Run the analysis and report the results
+- Run the analysis and report the results @Andrea
 - Write down a results comment, remember to try to answer your declared initial question.
 ### Step 5 - Make sure at some point you produced a nice map
 - Make sure you use the things we learnt in the exercise classes and produce a nice map that either shows your data or your results.
+LATER
 ### Step 6 - Make the final .pdf/.html knitted file
 - Hide the part of the code in your document and make sure it looks like a nice self-contained report.